 When it comes to corporations and U.S. Tax Law, even the slightest change in facts or circumstances may result in two wildly divergent tax results.
 And, when it comes to international tax and business, one of the most important issues to understand is the basics of a CFC.

 CFC tax and reporting are very common issues for both U.S. based residents and foreign residents who are considered U.S. persons (U.S. Citizens, Legal Permanent Residents, and Foreign Nationals Subject to U.S. tax under the Substantial Presence Test).

 Defining a CFC

 A CFC is a corporation which is “Foreign” (aka incorporated under a foreign country’s rules and meets certain U.S. ownership requirements).
 The following is a summary of the threshold requirements for being deemed a Controlled Foreign Corporation (ownership attribution rules apply, see below).

 More than 50% Ownership

 The basic requirements are relatively simple: the first requirement is that the business is more than 50% owned by U.S. persons.
-Recalling back to my Master’s in Tax Law program, our professor made it clear that unfortunately, many individuals receive bad legal advice regarding CFC.
+Unfortunately, many individuals receive bad legal advice regarding CFC.
 Specifically, they incorrectly believe they are the owner of a Controlled Foreign Corporation because they own the business 50%/50% with a foreign person — when in fact they are not the proud investor of a CFC.

 Remember, you must be more than 50% owner of a CFC.